Geocaching – Hunt for Hidden "Treasure"

 What do you get when you cross treasure hunts with GPS technology?
 The "sport" called Geocaching.
 So for some fun and adventure, you can grab your GPS unit or GPS-enabled cell phone, put on some hiking shoes and try to find one of the many treasures hidden around Puerto Rico.
 I bet you will be pleasantly surprised by what else you discover about the island during your hunt.

 OK … I have to admit … I kind of made fun of the first person that I met who was into Geocaching.
 I mean … how geeky!
 Of course, it was about a year ago and I didn’t really know much about it.
 Once I read a little about it, I thought it sounded kind of neat.
 It is like a world-wide scavenger hunt.

 Then when got his iPhone and installed a GPS app … I suddenly was able to see the appeal and started looking into it.
 Puerto Rico has about 350 hidden treasure (geocaches) around the island.
 I decided I needed to find some!

-Geocaching is an kinda new "sport" (created in 2000) in which you use GPS navigation to find a hidden item (or geocache).
+Geocaching is a "sport" (created in 2000) in which you use GPS navigation to find a hidden item (or geocache).
 Geocaching is global.
 From what I have read, there over 1 million geocaches registered and hidden around the world — with more being hidden every day.
 Many are hidden in beautiful/historic/naturally wondrous places.

 There is a free Geocaching web site where the geocache’s GPS coordinates and other pertinent information are listed — like the size of the hidden container, how difficult the terrain of the search area will be, and (thankfully) sometimes clues.
 Then, anyone who is interested can go to this website and get the information and GPS coordinates, and go search for the object.